blakdayz/swivel/src/swivel/scanners/README.md

 participant Database

-BLEScanner->>Database: Fetch all places with related data eagerly loaded Note over Database: processes places and their devices Database-->>BLEScanner: places
+BLEScanner->>Database: Fetch all places with related data eagerly loaded Database-->>BLEScanner: Return places with devices

-for each place in places do:
+loop for each place in places
-    BLEScanner->>place: iterate through devices seen at this place for each device in devices do:
+    BLEScanner->>place: Iterate through devices seen at this place loop for each device in devices
-        BLEScanner->>device: log information about the device
+        BLEScanner->>device: Log information about the device
     end
 end

 ```

 2. `report_devices_seen_in_multiple_places()` - Generates a report of devices that have been seen at multiple different locations.